College of Architecture

 Enrollment Management Policy

-Students in the School of Architecture admitted into Architecture (ARCL) and Construction Science (COSL) enter with a lower level classification.
+Students in the College of Architecture admitted into Architecture (ARCL) and Construction Science (COSL) enter with a lower level classification.
 Landscape Architecture (LAND) and Urban and Regional Planning (URPN) do not have a lower level classification.
 All students must comply with the guidelines in terms of coursework and process to be considered for upper level.
-Until students are accepted into upper level they are prohibited from taking 300 and 400 level courses in their major.
+Until students are accepted into upper level they will be prohibited from taking 300 and 400 level courses in their major.

 Transfer Students

-Transfer students, who meet the University entrance requirements and who desire to enter a major field of study in the School of Architecture, will be admitted based on available space and current School of Architecture entrance criteria.
+Transfer students, who meet the University entrance requirements and who desire to enter a major field of study in the College of Architecture, will be admitted based on available space and current College of Architecture entrance criteria.
 This is a competitive review process.
-Following admission, all transfer students are placed on a 2.5 GPA probation for a minimum of 12 credit hours to substantiate competency in required lower-level courses.
-Transfer students may be admitted into the school with a lower-level classification and may apply for upper-level status after at least one semester at Texas A&M University.
+Transfer students may be admitted into the college with a lower-level classification and may apply for upper-level status after at least one semester at Texas A&M University.
+A minimum of a 2.5 GPA may be required to matriculate into an upper-level classification

 Change of Major

-Students currently enrolled in another major at Texas A&M University with fewer than 60 hours who desire to change their major field of study into the School of Architecture must fill out a Change of Curriculum application.
-Deadlines for applications are as follows:
+Students currently enrolled in another major at Texas A&M University with fewer than 60 hours who desire to change their major field of study into the College of Architecture must fill out a Change of Curriculum application.
+For more information on deadlines and requirements, please refer to:

-The school will admit the best-qualified applicants based on the number of spaces available in their program of choice.
+The College of Architecture will admit the best-qualified applicants based on the number of spaces available in their program of choice.
+Acceptance is limited and meeting the requirements alone will not guarantee acceptance.

 Semester Away